glenjarvis/dmarc-lambda/task3_parse_filenames/README.md

 ```

-Place keep all files in this directory (dmarc.lambda/task3_parse_filenames)
+Please keep all files in this directory (dmarc.lambda/task3_parse_filenames)
 including any *awesome* pyunit tests you may want to include.